psembere/tooploox_classifier/README.md

  The SVM is used from liblinear and libsvm libraries with Python wrappers.

- There is also used some data augmentation for inception features.<br />
- There is generated over 10000 new images.
+ There is also used some data augmentation for inception features with over 10000 new images.